A7med7x7/ReproGen/README.md

 ---
 ## set up the environment
-Now in the generated project, follow its README.md to create buckets, configure the server, and set up the environment in the `chi` directory.
-When running `2_configure_server.ipynb`, grab an access token from Hugging Face with read access (see https://huggingface.co/docs/hub/security-tokens) and paste it when prompted.
+Now in the generated project, follow its README.md to create buckets, configure the server, and set up the environment. once your reached step number **3 Configure and start your Jupyter environment** at notebook `2_configure_server.ipynb` or if you are using the SSH-ing into your machine using the terminal, make sure grab an access token from HuggingFace with read access (see [security-tokens](https://huggingface.co/docs/hub/security-tokens)) and paste it when prompted.

 ### Accessing the Jupyter container
 After you start the Dockerized `jupyter` and `mlflow` containers, open them in the browser (one tab for Jupyter Lab and one for the MLflow server) to inspect the setup.

-### Understanding our setup and tools
+## Understanding our setup and tools
 We have:
 - **MLflow server**
 - **Object store containers**